wp-plugins/featured-galleries/trunk/readme.txt

 == Description ==

-WordPress includes the ability to give posts a "Featured Image".
-Galleries require shortcodes, though, which can confuse non-techie clients.
-This plugin adds "Featured Galleries".
-These behave exactly like Featured Images, in that there is a metabox in the create/edit post/page/custom-post-type screens.
-This metabox allows users to select images to add to the Featured Gallery, re-order those images, and save them.
-Users get a thumbnail preview just like they do with Featured Images.
+Have you ever added a Featured Image to a post and thought to yourself, 'I wish I could add more than one image this way'?
+Well, now you can.
+"Featured Galleries" mirrors the Featured Images functionality of WordPress.
+The only difference is that posts get an entire gallery rather than just a single image.
+These galleries behave almost exactly like Featured Images, and make use of  WordPress's built in Media Manager.
+Users can select images, define the order, and save the gallery, all through a simple drag-n-drop interface.
+Anyone who has ever added a Featured Image will know exactly what to do.

+= Developers =

+Just like with Featured Images, of course, themes will need to enable a post's Featured Gallery.
+The plugin adds a simple function to accomplish thish though, which mirrors WP's built-in **"get_post_thumbnail_id()"**:

-Additionally, there is an added read function, which mirrors WP's "get_post_thumbnail_id()". "get_post_gallery_ids()", when sent the post's ID, will return a PHP array (not object) with the ID's of all images in the post's featured gallery.
+**"get_post_gallery_ids()"**, when sent the post's ID, will return a PHP array (not object) with the ID's of all images in the post's featured gallery.

 == Installation ==